Complications of long-term contraceptive therapy. Consequences of refusing contraception. The pill may affect fertility

 CONCLUSIONS

-Combined funds are taken every 12 hours.
-If this is not done, then it is necessary to take the missed pill, even if it is already time to take the next one.
-At the same time, the effectiveness of the remedy decreases for the next 7 days, so you will have to use additional contraception.
+Combined medications are taken every 12 hours.
+If this is not done, then you must take the missed pill, even if it is already time to take the next one.
+In this case, the effectiveness of the product decreases for the next 7 days, so you will have to use additional contraceptives.
 The same applies if you need to take antibiotics while using the tablets.

-The action of the tablets is significantly hampered by smoking, large doses of alcohol, taking antibiotics, antidepressants, analgesics.
+The action of the tablets is significantly hampered by smoking, large doses of alcohol, taking antibiotics, antidepressants, and analgesics.

 They do not affect the development of infertility, contrary to popular belief.